 Only 75 people will ever wear one of this small limited edition series of dress watches.
 Black is the color used to convey authority and certainty.
 Feel assertive and ready to get behind the wheel with a Swiss black automatic timepiece that won't leave anyone indifferent.

 The Sellita SW200 movement is the twin brother of the workhorse ETA 2824-2.
 The Sellita watch movement offers winding watches with a competitive power reserve.
 The rotor's gear train winds the mainspring, so the balance wheel distributes the required impulse to the hands.

 The watch case

+The mechanical watch body features ergonomic edges on the bezel.
 An intricately curved casing holds the exciting three-dimensional dial.
-The mechanical watch body features ergonomic edges on the bezel.
 The right side covers and protects the winder entirely.
-On the back, one can admire the movement through a smoked crystal printed with the manifold-style Wryst logo.
+One can admire the sellita SW200 movement on the back through a smoked crystal printed with the manifold-style Wryst logo.
 Two case lugs in the shape of a camshaft provide a solid attachment to the bracelet with a secure height-set screw system.
-This patented watch feature is the guaranty your watch will not detach from your wrist accidentally.
+This patented watch feature guarantees that your watch will not detach from your wrist accidentally.

 The Two Different Bracelets